Stuycs-K/final-project-9-lint-watkinsg/WORKLOG.md

 try to show key for visualization purpose but the keys kept on overlapping each other fix the problem and made visualization show key input and output and changes it when the input and key changes too

+### date 6/2

+read more about cp5, what is textfield, textlabel, color, colorvalue, etcetcetc